artsandmetaphysics/goodlifeodyssey/_published/why-bother-with-boromirs-body.md

 ---
 Created On: '2023-01-24T13:13:00+00:00'
-Description: Pondering difficult moral decision in Lord of the Rings, and thoughts on balancing consequences and intentions.
+Description: 'Pondering difficult moral decision in Lord of the Rings, and thoughts on

+  balancing consequences and intentions.'
 Last Edited: '2023-03-25T03:27:00+00:00'
 Published On: '2023-01-24'
 Slug: why-bother-with-boromirs-body